 From the early 15th century, just a little after The Canterbury Tales, we have an extraordinary and striking example of musical iconography in the roof angels of Saint Nicholas’ Church, King’s Lynn, including a psaltery player and a gittern player.
 These angels are four and half feet tall, almost life-size figures, looking down impressively on the congregation.
 See Michael Rimmer’s website for more on roof angels and his book about them.

-The evolution of the psaltery 1: the mysteries of Memling and Berkeley
+The evolution of the psaltery 1: the mysteries of Memling, Berkeley, Albani and Girolamo

 Hans Memling (also Memlinc) was a 15th century German painter who worked in Flanders and bequeathed to us fine representations of musical instruments.
 In many cases, such as the psaltery, there are no existing examples of the actual instruments, so detailed iconography yields invaluable information.